petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - This provides a more reliable way to ensure coolant is present than adding `G4` dwell commands to your G-code.
 - If this is a non-zero value, there will be a noticeable pause after every `M7`/`M8`.
-- This is distinct from `$393` (Door Coolant On Delay) which is specifically triggered by a safety door event.
+- This is distinct from `$393` (Door Coolant On Delay), which is specifically triggered by a safety door event.

 ---